-Typically, for any kind of purchase that doesn’t involve trivial amounts of money you’re going to spend time thinking about how you can get what you want, or more, for the least amount of money possible.
+Typically, for any kind of purchase that doesn’t involve trivial amounts of money, you’re going to spend time thinking about how you can get what you want, or more, for the least amount of money possible.
 Ultimately you’re going to have to decide which branding or design agency you’re going to spend your money with.
-In order to do that you will want to know which is the absolute best product available.
+In order to do that you will want to know which is the absolute best product or service available.

 But what does the best mean?